An Essential Step-By-Step Guide to Sharps Disposal for Home Patients

 Sealing the Container

 To secure a full sharps container, the lid needs to be firmly screwed on and duct tape should then encircle it around.
-Make sure you also mark the container with today’s date for reference.
-Doing this will guarantee that no accidental contact can take place when dealing with sharp objects inside of it.
-The manufacturer’s instructions must always be followed for optimal closure as attempting to remove a needle from its syringe before sealing is not advised due to potential risks associated with exposure injuries in such cases.
+Make sure you also mark the container with the day’s date for reference.

 Disposal Options